Master of Arts in Teaching

 The Master of Arts in Teaching program is committed to a vision of art education that supports community engagement and social justice through the development of rigorously informed and engaged teachers.
 Candidates in the MA in Teaching program learn to interpret and teach art and visual culture while fostering empowerment and meaningful participation in a democratic environment for all students.
 Chicago, as the vibrant base of the program, offers opportunities to interpret and teach art and visual culture in diverse community settings, including schools, museums, and galleries.

 The graduate curriculum is grounded in seminars that address ethical and pedagogical issues, the history and philosophy of public education, and cyber-pedagogy, which introduces the use of electronic imaging and communications technologies in cultural production and art education.

 To complete their studies, MA in Teaching candidates present thesis topics emphasizing their areas of interest and academic and artistic strengths.
 Previous thesis topics have included self-representation through community mapping, disability studies and critical pedagogy, graffiti-based curriculum, and arts education for chronically ill children.

 Fieldwork and Clinical Experience

-MAT candidates enrich and deepen their academic and clinical practices by attending or participating in public educational events, including a yearly Teachers for Social Justice Curriculum Fair, Chicago School Board meetings, community activist events, exhibitions, readings, and film screenings.
+MA in Teaching candidates enrich and deepen their academic and clinical practices by attending or participating in public educational events, including a yearly Teachers for Social Justice Curriculum Fair, Chicago School Board meetings, community activist events, exhibitions, readings, and film screenings.